jishengx97/ece1724rust_project/Final_Report.md

 {"available_seats":[1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47,48,49,50,51,52,53,54,55,56,57,58,59,60,61,62,63,64,65,66,67,68,69,70,71,72,73,74,75,76,77,78,79,80,81,82,83,84,85,86,87,88,89,90,91,92,93,94,95,96,97,98,99,100,101,102,103,104,105,106,107,108,109,110,111,112,113,114,115,116,117,118,119,120,121,122,123,124,125,126,127,128,129,130,131,132,133,134,135,136,137,138,139,140,141,142,143,144,145,146]}
 ```

-### 5. To book tickets for flights, send a POST requests to route api/tickets/book.
-One or more flights can be booked with a single request, and the prefered seats can be optionally specified:
+### 5. To book tickets for flights, send a POST requests to route `api/tickets/book`.
+One or more flights can be booked with a single request, and the prefered seats can be optionally specified

 ```bash
 curl \